-Distribution of Income and the Reserve
+Distribution of Income and the Stabilization Fund

-The investment policy explicitly recognizes the fact that the distribution decision and investment decisions are related, yet separate.
-The Treasurer will conduct an annual review of the investment policy to determine that it is consistent with the distribution target set in the budgeting process, recognizing the potential for short-term fluctuations in investment returns.
-An account of undistributed investment returns will be established and maintained to smooth out short-term fluctuations in investment value and earnings.
-When returns exceed the distribution target, the excess will be assigned to the account until the account reaches a desired level.
-When the desired level has been reached, then additional earnings may be used to augment the distribution.
-Conversely, when returns fall short of the distribution target, the account will be used to meet the shortfall.
-If the account is fully depleted and the distribution target has not yet been met, the account can operate in a deficit.
-Providing for a deficit in the account recognizes the need to maintain distributable earnings in the short term, and the expectation that the shortfall is a temporary situation consistent with the normal volatility of the financial markets.
+At least annually, the budgeted investment revenue distribution will be reviewed with the Pool's outside investment advisory firm, the IAC, and the Regent's Finance Committee or full the Board of Regents.
+The investment policy explicitly recognizes the fact that the budgeted distribution decision (made by the system CFO, President, and Treasurer) and investment allocation decisions are related, yet separate.
+The budgeted distribution will consider current economic and market conditions and market outlook.
+The Treasurer will conduct regular reviews of the investment policy to determine that it is consistent with the budgeted distribution target set in the budgeting process, recognizing the potential for short-term fluctuations in realized investment returns.
+An account (the stabilization fund) of undistributed investment returns is established and maintained to smooth out short-term fluctuations in investment value and earnings.
+When investment revenues exceed the distribution target, the excess will be assigned to the stabilization fund until the account reaches a desired level.
+When the desired level has been reached, additional earnings may be used to augment the distribution.
+Conversely, when returns fall short of the distribution target, the stabilization fund account will be used to meet the shortfall.
+If the account is fully depleted and the distribution target has not vet been met, the account cannot operate in a deficit.
+The status of this account will be regularly reported on to the IAC, CU leadership, and the Board.